 His third book, Building Brand Communities: How Organizations Succeed by Creating Belonging speaks directly to organizational leaders, whether non-profit, political, faith based, educational or commercial, that seek to connect people in ways that serve both members and larger organizational goals.
+It was awarded an Axiom Business Book Gold Award.

-Charles began his lifelong study of change while a volunteer living in a Santa Ana, CA homeless shelter.
+Charles began his lifelong study of change making while a volunteer living in a Santa Ana, CA homeless shelter.
 He then worked on human rights in Sub-Saharan Africa as a Peace Corps Volunteer, and later built teams to create high social impact media as a PBS documentary filmmaker in New York.
-He went on to study leaders in social movements, business, and spiritual traditions at Yale University where he earned a Master's of Divinity as a Jessie Ball duPont Foundation Scholar.
+He went on to study social movements, business, and spiritual traditions at Yale University where he earned a Master's of Divinity as a Jessie Ball duPont Foundation Scholar.
+CharlesVogl.com